gongahkia/sagasu-3/README.md

 * see whether this can be deployed also as a telegram app
 * then furnish this README.md as required
 * see whether i can apply booking functionality as an extension of this
+* actually write an xml scraper script that monitors whether XML schema of the site has changed and flags accordingly

 [![](https://img.shields.io/badge/sagasu_3.0.0-passing-green)](https://github.com/gongahkia/sagasu-3/releases/tag/1.0.0)